How does the Peel District School Board hire new teachers?

 Elementary and secondary teaching positions

 Vacancies for both panels will be posted as they become available.
-We strongly encourage you to monitor the VIP - Virtually in Peel site on a daily basis for new postings.
+We strongly encourage you to monitor the ApplytoEducation.com site on a daily basis for new postings and to set your notifications.

 How do interested candidates find out if the board is hiring?

-From time to time, the board may also place advertisements in the Globe and Mail and the Toronto Star.
-The ads, however, only indicate that the board is hiring teachers for statutory and occasional teaching, and refers interested applicants to the web site for more information and registration.
+From time to time, the board may also place advertisements in the Globe and Mail, the Toronto Star and other print media.
+The ads, however, only indicate that the board is hiring teachers for statutory and occasional teaching, and refers interested applicants to the website for more information.

 Does the board receive resumes and applications for teaching positions other than through Internet hiring?

-No, the board does not receive applications or resumes for teaching jobs other than through VIP.
+No, the board does not receive applications or resumes for teaching jobs other than through ApplytoEducation.
 Resumes delivered or mailed to our schools or Human Resources are not kept on file or processed.

-What information can I include on my electronic resume on VIP?
+What information can I include on my electronic resume on ApplytoEducation?

-VIP will provide you with the opportunity to highlight the same information as you normally could through a traditional print resume.
+ApplytoEducation will provide you with the opportunity to highlight the same information as you normally could through a traditional print resume.
 We encourage you to provide detailed information on your qualifications and teaching credentials, as well as other important information about your experiences and skills.
-At any time, you will be able to update and revise your resume and personal information electronically on file in the VIP database.
+At any time, you will be able to update and revise your resume and personal information on the ApplytoEducation system.

 What can I expect to happen at an interview in a school in Peel?